felipeoliverai/lung_diseases-cv/README.md

 <br>

-The application it's userful for a doctor, that can see another landscape's of the x-ray, because the AI help him to identify another disease which doctor can't saw, the some steps for until inference are:
+The application it's userful for a doctor, that can see another landscapes of the x-ray, because the AI help him to identify another disease which doctor can't saw, the some steps for until inference are: